Nonlinear spectral analysis: A local Gaussian approach: Local Gaussian spectral densities

-These assumption upon $\Yz{t}$ are extensions of those used for the LGC-case in \citet{Tjostheim201333}. \Myref{assumption_Yt}{assumption_Yt_strong_mixing} is a bit more general than the one used in \citep{Tjostheim201333}, but that is not a problem since the arguments given there trivially extends to the present case. \\
+These assumptions on $\Yz{t}$ are extensions of those used for the LGC-case in \citet{Tjostheim201333}. \Myref{assumption_Yt}{assumption_Yt_strong_mixing} is a bit more general than the one used in \citet{Tjostheim201333}, but that is not a problem since the arguments given there trivially extends to the present case.

 The $\alpha$-mixing requirement in \cref{assumption_Yt_strong_mixing} ensures that $\Yz{t+h}$ and~$\Yz{t}$ will be asymptotically independent as $\hlimit$, i.e.\ the bivariate density functions $\gh[\yh{h}]{h}$ will for large lags~$h$ approach the product of the marginal densities, and the situation will thus stabilise when $h$ is large enough.
-This is in particular of importance for \cref{assumption:gh_b0_infimum_of_bh0}, since it implies that it will be possible to find a nonzero $\bmbz{0}$ that works for all~$h$.\\
+This is in particular of importance for \cref{assumption:gh_b0_infimum_of_bh0}, since it implies that it will be possible to find a nonzero $\bmbz{0}$ that works for all~$h$.

+{ { We do not consider the $\alpha$-mixing condition to be very strong.
+In particular, note that GARCH type models, which are frequently used in econometrics, and also in the present paper, cf.\ \cref{sec:GARCH_model}, are $\beta$-mixing under weak conditions, see e.g.\ \citet{carrasco_chen_2002}; and $\beta$-mixing implies $\alpha$-mixing.} }

 The finiteness requirements in \myref{assumption_Yt}{assumption:h_x:y_x:y:z_finite_expectations} will be trivially satisfied if the densities are bounded, i.e.\ they will then be consequences of properties of the kernel function $\Kz{\bm{b}}$ and the score function of the bivariate Gaussian distribution, see \cref{th:integrals_kernel_and_score_components} for details.